wso2/docker-is/dockerfiles/alpine/is/README.md

   Execute `docker build` command as shown below.
     + `docker build -t wso2is:6.0.0-alpine .`

-> By default, the Docker image will prepackage the General Availability (GA) release version of the relevant WSO2 product.
+> The Docker image requires a hosted wso2is-6.0.0 URL as WSO2_SERVER_DIST_URL.

 > Tip - If you require the container to run with a different UID and GID, pass the preferred values of the UID and GID
 > as values for build arguments `USER_ID` and `USER_GROUP_ID` when building the image, as shown below.
 Note